google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 From that, Chrome calculates a Media Engagement score which is highest on sites where video is the primary content type.
-When it is high enough, media playback is allowed to auto-play on desktop only.
+When it is high enough, media playback is allowed to autoplay on desktop only.

 Note that you can check out user's MEI at the <i>chrome://media-engagement/</i>
 internal page in Chrome 62.